 5. It Will Be Harder to Let Go

-Letting go is the secret to healing your pain, but it takes discipline and will-power.
+Letting go is the secret to healing your pain, but it takes discipline, will-power, and time.
 There may be times you feel the urge to contact your ex but it's important to remember that the more contact you have, the less progress you will make.
+Susan J. Elliott, author of the book Getting Past Your Breakup, tells HuffPost, "You need time and space to grieve the relationship.”